A Study on Backfill Properties and Use of Fly Ash for Highway Embankments

 Prasad.
 B., Singh, S.K. & Kumar, G. (2009).
 Best practices concerning fly ash with special reference to waste management.
 The IMEJ, 13-17.

 Lamb, D.W.
 (1974).
-Ash disposal in dams, mounds, structural fills and retaining walls, Proceedings of the Third International Ash Utilization Symposium, U.S. Bureau of Mines, Information Circular No. 8640, Washington, DC.
+Ash disposal in dams, mounds, structural fills and retaining walls, Proceedings of the Third International Ash Utilization Symposium., U.S. Bureau of Mines, Information Circular No. 8640, Washington, DC. pp. 170-179.

-American Society Testing Materials (ASTM) E1861 (1997).
-A standard guide for use of coal combustion byproducts in structural fills.
-American Society for Testing and Materials, West Conshohocken, Pennsylvania, USA.
+ASTM (1997).
+ASTM E1861, Standard guide for use of coal combustion by-products in structural fills.
+American Society for Testing and Materials.
+West Conshohocken, PA.

 AASHTO (1986).
 Guide for design of pavement structures.
 American Association of State Highway and Transportation Officials, Washington, DC, USA.